vcs-python/libvcs/docs/projects/base.md

-# `libvcs.states.base`
+# `libvcs.projects.base`

-Base objects / classes for states.
+Base objects / classes for projects.

 Adding your own VCS / Extending libvcs can be done through subclassing `BaseRepo`.